21 Things Never to Buy at a Dollar Store

 Tampons, pads, panty liners, and feminine hygiene products, like washes, should all be purchased from a reputable store or pharmacy.
 You definitely don’t want to put something in or on your body that is full of toxins.

-Where to buy feminine products: Instead of purchasing another box of tampons, it could be a good idea to look into menstrual cups, which are reusable so you’re wasting less material.
+Where to buy feminine products: Instead of purchasing another box of tampons, it could be a good idea to look into menstrual cups, which are reusable so you’re wasting less material and spending far less in the long run.
 Business Insider ranks the Diva Cup as the best menstrual cup overall, which you can read more about on Amazon.

-Bulk pet food looks expensive, so you might get instant gratification from the cheap price tag at a dollar store.
-But price per ounce is generally cheaper from a larger retailer, and what you save that trip could cost you in quality.
+Bulk pet food looks expensive, so while you might get instant gratification from the cheap price tag at a dollar store, price per ounce is generally cheaper from a larger retailer, and what you save that trip could cost you in quality.
 Here are 56 tips for saving money that won’t sacrifice quality.

 Where to buy pet food instead: You can find pet food online on Amazon, including this adult dry dog food from Pedigree.